civa86/thumbnailz/README.md

 Usage: `(convert-to-png image-path)`

-Returns the path of the new png created from image-path file
+Returns the path of the new png created from image-path file.<br/>
 Saves the new png at the same level of image-path

 Example: